vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 ### Problem statement:

-Recently I had a requirement to get index for a given combination out of a list of given combinations with repetition sequence.
+Some time ago I had a requirement to get index for a given combination out of a list of given combinations with repetition sequence.

 For example if we have n  = 3 (number of things to choose from) and r = 3 (we choose r of them)